Community Provider Database

 Sometimes seeking therapy or medication services off-campus is your best option to address a particular concern or meet your individual needs.
-One way to find off-campus therapy referrals is to use the CAPS Community Provider Database.
-This searchable database contains names of therapists and psychiatrists near the UCLA campus who have expressed interest in working with UCLA students.
-If you are unable to access or use the database, please call CAPS during business hours at (310) 825-0768 for assistance.
+One way to find off-campus therapy referrals is to use our online database to aid you in finding a provider that meets your needs.
+The providers on our database are near the UCLA campus and/or provide telehealth services in California and have expressed interest in working with UCLA students.
+UCLA CAPS is partnering with Welltrack Connect to provide continued referral and linkage support to our students.

 Listed below are several community resources in the Los Angeles area that you may find beneficial.